-Attorney Harriet Langston has been steering small businesses out of financial ruin in Texas for more than 28 years.
-Whether you want to petition for a discharge of debts or to salvage your small business and plan a return to profitability, Ms. Langston may be able to help you.
+Attorney Jean Roche has been steering small businesses out of financial ruin in Texas for more than 28 years.
+Whether you want to petition for a discharge of debts or to salvage your small business and plan a return to profitability, Ms. Roche may be able to help you.

 Get Guided Legal Support You Can Trust